 bookish advice

-this is justin’s grandfather pretending to be a drummer. i post it because my webmaster told me it was better to post with pictures, and who am i to argue? especially when this is sitting on my desktop.
+playingatplayingthedrums_litethis is justin’s grandfather pretending to be a drummer. i post it because my webmaster told me it was better to post with pictures, and who am i to argue? especially when this is sitting on my desktop.

 i’m looking for book suggestions for our berlin trip. so far i think i’m going to take alex ross’ The Rest Is Noise, and i’m going to reread The Girl Who Trod On A Loaf by Kathryn Davis. anything else?